jbrumf/tinyqsim/doc/TinyQsim_gates.md

 <img src="assets/u2_gate.png" alt="u2_gate" width="80"/>
 </div>

-The are also CU and CCU variants for controlled-U and controlled-controlled-U gates.
+There are also CU and CCU variants for controlled-U and controlled-controlled-U gates.

 For further details see the 'U' gate in the [TinyQsim Gates](TinyQsim_gates.md) guide.